SurPun/AWS-Developer-Associate/Section 20 AWS Monitoring & Audit: ClodWatch, X-Ray and CloudTrail/Quiz.md

 5. How would you monitor your EC2 instance memory usage in CloudWatch?

 - Use Unified CloudWatch Agent to push memory usage as a custom metric to CloudWatch

+6. A CloudWatch Alarm set on a High-Resolution Custom Metric can be triggered as often as ......................

+- 10 seconds

+If you set an alarm on a high-resolution metric, you can specify a high-resolution alarm with a period of 10 seconds or 30 seconds, or you can set a regular alarm with a period of any multiple of 60 seconds.

+7. You have made a configuration change and would like to evaluate the impact of it on the performance of your application.
+Which AWS service should you use?

+- Amazon CloudWatch

+8. Someone has terminated an EC2 instance in your AWS account last week, which was hosting a critical database that contains sensitive data.
+Which AWS service helps you find who did that and when?

+- AWS CloudTrail

+AWS CloudTrail allows you to log, continuously monitor, and retain account activity related to actions across your AWS infrastructure.
+It provides the event history of your AWS account activity, audit API calls made through the AWS Management Console, AWS SDKs, AWS CLI.
+So, the EC2 instance termination API call will appear here.
+You can use CloudTrail to detect unusual activity in your AWS accounts.

+9. You have CloudTrail enabled for your AWS Account in all AWS Regions.
+What should you use to detect unusual activity in your AWS Account?

+- CloudTrail Insights

+10. One of your teammates terminated an EC2 instance 4 months ago which has critical data.
+You don't know who made this so you are going to review all API calls within this period using CloudTrail.
+You already have CloudTrail set up and configured to send logs to the S3 bucket.
+What should you do to find out who made this?

+- Analyze CloudTrail logs in S3 bucket using Amazon Athena

+You can use the CloudTrail Console to view the last 90 days of recorded API activity.
+For events older than 90 days, use Athena to analyze CloudTrail logs stored in the S3 bucket.